Since 1780 the historic Epsom Racecourse has been the

 of barking mad terriers compete in the Omni Terrier

-The Terrier Derby has grown in popularity with terrier
+The Omni Terrier Derby has grown in popularity with

-owners and spectators over the years and has now become
+dog owners and spectators over the past 14 years.
+An

 A rude start ...

-We would like to thank the whole crew comprising
+We would like to thank the whole crew including

 Dave & Yvonne Green, Alec Tabet, Terry & Dena